coschain/db_benchmark/README.md

 A series of tests were performed on different data scales.
 Results are measured in nano-seconds per record.

+Tests run on a macbook pro with 16GB DDR3 RAM, Intel Core i5 2.9GHz and SSD disk.

 *Note: an UPDATE operation queries the target first, and then changes its content.*

 ### initial dataset = 100,000